joehand/dat-next/readme.md

 dat publish
 ```

-All authentication and publishing requests take the `--server` option.
+All authentication requests take the `--server` option.
-You can deploy your own compatible [registry server](https://github.com/datproject/datfolder) if you'd rather use your own service.
+You can deploy your own compatible [registry server](https://github.com/datproject/datproject.org) if you'd rather use your own service.

-### Upgrading
+### Upgrading from version 11

-If you are familiar with the old Dat CLI, there will only be minor changes to use dat-next.
+If you are familiar with the Dat CLI version 11, there will only be minor changes to use dat version 12.

 To share files with Dat, you'll need to specify the `share` command now.

 ```
 cd my-folder
-dat share
+dat share my-folder
 ```

 After the Dat archive is created, you can run `dat sync` in the folder to share updates or use the same command as the old dat: `dat my-folder`.